 Mambare has the potential to be a large-scale nickel laterite project on a worldwide basis.
 In seeking to place a valuation of this project we have looked at two peer comparisons.
-Clean TeQ Holdings (ASX:CLQ) and Horizonte Minerals (LSE:HZM) are in the midst of moving their nickel projects in Australia and Brazil prospectively towards production.
+Sunrise Energy Metals (ASX:SRL) and Horizonte Minerals (LSE:HZM) are in the midst of moving their nickel projects in Australia and Brazil prospectively towards production.

-Clean TeQ is blessed with having the backing of billionaire mining investor Robert Friedland.
+Sunrise Energy Metals is the new name for Clean TeQ which is blessed with having the backing of billionaire mining investor Robert Friedland.
 It owns the Sunrise Nickel/Cobalt/Scandium Project in New South Wales and is also a leader in metals recovery and industrial water treatment through its proprietary Clean-iX continuous ion exchange technology.
-The Clean TeQ Sunrise Project is one of the largest and most cobaltrich nickel laterite deposits in the world and is now development-ready, with all key permits and approvals already in place.
+The Clean TeQ Sunrise Project is one of the largest and most cobalt-rich nickel laterite deposits in the world and is now development-ready, with all key permits and approvals already in place.
 On top of that, Sunrise also represents one of the largest and highest-grade scandium deposits globally.

 The Definitive Feasibility Study (DFS) on Sunrise was completed in June 2018 and demonstrated the global importance of this project as a sustainable, long-life, low-cost source of high purity cobalt and nickel sulphates for the battery revolution.
 The post-tax NAV came out at NPV(8) US\$1.392 billion, with a post-tax IRR of 19.1% based on a long-term production rate of 18,520tpa nickel and 3,450tpa cobalt.
 The latest MRE shows a total of 922kt nickel and 162kt (Measured, Indicated and Inferred categories) at a 0% cobalt cut-off grade.
-The EV/t came out at £127.33.
+The EV/t came out at £84.27.

-Company Share price Market Capitalisation fm EV £ million Nickel Resource kt EV/t £ Clean TeQ Holdings (ASX: CLQ) A\$0.35 139.7 117.4 922 127.33 Horizonte Minerals (LSE: HZM) 8.9p 131.2 117.6 3,234 36.36 Average 81.85
+Company Share price Market Capitalisation £m EV £ million Nickel Resource kt EV/t £ Sunrise Energy Metals (ASX: SRL) A\$23.80 101.7 77.7 922 84.27 Horizonte Minerals (LSE: HZM) 7.0p 119.9 116.8 3,234 36.12 Average 60.20